-A. The candidate must have passed the Qualifying Examination prior to making application for the Certifying Examination.
+A. The candidate must have passed the Qualifying Examination on their most recent attempt prior to making application for the Certifying Examination.
 Candidates may not apply for the Certifying Examination while waiting for the results of their Qualifying Examination.
+The one exception to this rule is that candidates who will lose their certification eligibility in 2019 may apply for the Certifying Examination prior to the release of the Qualifying Examination results.